Back to BlogCompliance

 • Accreditation decision

-Critical Documentation Requirements
+Critical Documentation Requirements (200+ Documents)

-• Quality Manual
+• Quality Manual and Quality Policy

 • Department SOPs (all clinical and support areas)

-• Consent forms (multiple types)
+• Consent forms (multiple types — general, surgical, anesthesia, blood transfusion)

-• Assessment forms (initial, ongoing, discharge)
+• Assessment forms (initial, ongoing, discharge, transfer)

-• Infection control logs
+• Infection control logs and audit trail records

-• Equipment maintenance records
+• Equipment maintenance records (preventive and corrective)

-• Training records
+• Training records with competency assessments

 Common Reasons for NABH Failure